wilsonmar/wilsonmar.github.io/_posts/2019-03-01-cloud-jmeter.md

    Blazemeter runs JMeter scripts you upload from your laptop.

-B. To run multiple users at a time on "the-internet", please fire up your own cloud instance (in AWS, Azure, GCP, etc.) to run an emulator (JMeter) image you pull from DockerHub.
+B. To run multiple users at a time on "the-internet", please fire up <strong>your own cloud instance</strong> (in AWS ECS, Azure, GCP, etc.) to run an emulator (JMeter) image pulled from DockerHub.
+AWS ECS is usually enough (without Kubernetes) becuase the number of emulator (JMeter) instances is usually a fixed number during a test run.

 C. If you want to create emulator scripts <strong>offline on your laptop</strong> (one with enough memory), run several Docker images.
 You may not have enough power to run a conventional CI/CD (such as Jenkins) or much monitoring, thus the "N/A".